 Many drugs, chemicals, and medications are controlled and regulated by state and federal laws.
-And possession of these substances without a legally recognized prescription can result in a drug possession charge.
-When a person under the age of 18 knowingly possesses a regulated drug or substance without a legal reason, they are possessing drugs in an illegal manner which can lead to juvenile criminal charges.
+If you have them without a valid prescription, you could face drug possession charges.
+When someone under 18 knowingly has a regulated drug without a good reason, it's considered illegal, and they might face juvenile criminal charges.

 Juveniles face serious consequences when charged with a drug possession violation.
 Even though the crime of drug possession is the same for adults and juveniles, the juvenile justice process is different and provides greater options.
 Juvenile law tries to find a solution that focuses on what is in the best interest of the juvenile, while criminal law tends to focus on the punishment of an offender.
 The range of options are not guaranteed but can be considered in juvenile drug possession cases.